alanagoyal/lexiconic/scripts/README.md

 1. Detects if `public/data/words.json` was modified in the last commit
 2. Runs `generate-pronunciations.ts` for new/changed words
 3. Runs `generate-definitions.js` for new words
+4. Runs `generate-embeddings.ts` to regenerate embeddings for words with changed semantic fields
-4. Automatically stages updated files
+5. Automatically stages all updated files

 **Note:** The hook will skip steps if API keys are not configured.